OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 There is another approach which greatly helps an attacker or tester to identify applications or components with high accuracy.
 Every web component has its own specific file and folder structure on the server.
 It has been noted that one can see the specific path from the HTML page source but sometimes they are not explicitly presented there and still reside on the server.

 In order to uncover them a technique known as forced browsing or "dirbusting" is used.
-Dirbusting is brute forcing a target with known folder and file names and monitoring HTTP-responses to enumerate server content.
+Dirbusting is brute forcing a target with known folder and filenames and monitoring HTTP-responses to enumerate server content.
 This information can be used both for finding default files and attacking them, and for fingerprinting the web application.
 Dirbusting can be done in several ways, the example below shows a successful dirbusting attack against a WordPress-powered target with the help of defined list and intruder functionality of Burp Suite.

 ![Dirbusting with Burp](images/Wordpress_dirbusting.png)\
 *Figure 4.1.8-4: Dirbusting with Burp*